 Auburn, CA — Area Chipotle Mexican Grill worker Denise Hancock revealed at a company local restaurant meeting that’s she’s thrilled about the effects of the Republican tax reform plan enacted earlier this year.
 Denise, who’s been working at the McDonald’s owned hipster burrito joint for the past year, says she’s particularly happy about how corporations are using their generous tax breaks to buy back stocks.

-“I think it’s absolutely great that our public corporations will be less responsible to shareholders now that they’re buying back all their public stocks,” said a beaming Ms. Hancock.
-“I mean, I know I’m not going to see a raise or anything, but I’m glad older folks are able to sell off their stocks and buy that vacation home they been eying for a few years.”
+“I think it’s great that our public corporations will be less responsive to shareholders now that they’re buying back all their public stocks,” said a beaming Ms. Hancock.
+“I mean, I know I’m not going to see a raise or anything, but I’m glad older folks can sell off their stocks and buy that vacation home they been eying for a few years.”

 “Who needs health care, new roads, and bridges, daycare for their or lifting American children out of poverty when CEOs are getting these huge bonuses,” continued Ms. Hancock.
 “I mean, what the heck do us little people know anyway?
 Personally, I love skyrocketing deficits and debt that my generation will have to pay for.
 It’s really great.
 I guess if I could afford to contribute to a 401K or something, I’d be even happier than I am right now.”

 Defenders of buybacks argue that they are a legitimate use of excess cash.
 The money doesn’t vanish.
 Shareholders can use their winnings to boost the economy by investing in new companies or purchasing a home.
 That is if one has stocks or have the capital to purchase a home.
 But as for Ms. Hancock, she’s keeping her chin up.